 (DAVIS, CA) – Today, Yolo-Solano Air Quality Management District (YSAQMD) and the Yolo County Health and Human Services Agency are issuing an Air Quality Warning for Yolo and northeastern Solano County to notify residents of air quality conditions in the District.
-Smoke from multiple wildfires actively burning in northern California and Oregon are impacting air quality through the region.
-Current air quality levels are UNHEALTHY in many parts of the District, including the cities of Davis, Dixon, Winters and Woodland.
+Transport smoke from multiple wildfires burning in northern California and Oregon is impacting air quality through the region.
+Current air quality levels are UNHEALTHY FOR SENSITIVE GROUPS in many parts of the District, including the cities of Davis, Dixon, Vacaville, Winters and Woodland.

-With winds expected to continue through the day from the North, levels of smoke and particles are expected to remain a concern for air quality of residents.
+Winds throughout the day are pushing offshore smoke inland, causing hazy skies and increased levels of particulate matter, which is an air quality concern for residents.
+This smoke event is forecasted to last throughout Thursday and possibly longer.
 If you see or smell smoke in the air, you are breathing it.
 Everyone should take precautions to limit their exposure to smoke and soot, especially children, older adults, pregnant women and people who have heart or lung issue.

 To reduce your exposure to wildfire smoke:

 - Stay indoors with windows and doors closed

 - Limit or stop outdoor activity, especially exercise

 - Do not run fans that bring smoky air inside – swamp cooler, whole house fan